-Puglia is a region in the south of Italy sat within the heel of the country’s boot.
+Puglia is a region in the south of Italy that sits within the heel of the country’s boot.

 Known for its beautiful beaches and hot weather, Puglia has been increasing in popularity as a summer destination over the last few years, but what about visiting Puglia during the winter?

 Puglia in winter remains an undiscovered secret and real hidden gem, with its year-round sun, gorgeous countryside, elaborate Christmas decorations and many exciting winter festivities and events.

 Below are a few of the best things to do in Puglia in winter…

 Why visit Puglia in winter?